ronaldoussoren/pyobjc/docs/supported-platforms.rst

 Currently PyObjC supports Python 3.9 upto and including 3.13.

-Free-threading as introduced in Python 3.13 is supported experimentally.
+Free-threading as introduced in Python 3.13 is supported, see :doc:`notes/free-threading` for more information.

 .. admonition:: Old Python versions